nkabir/nkabir.ruhoh.com/_posts/experimental-networks-with-pfsense.md

 Then go to `Firewall->NAT` and create a new port forwarding rule (in this case, forward WAN port `2222` to `22` on an internal host).

 <img src="{{paths.media}}/pfsense-port-forward.png"/>

+One last piece of advice&mdash;always keep a root shell logged in when experimenting with authentication and networking.